nba-emu/NanoBoyAdvance/README.md

 ## Compiling

-Currently the code is known to be compilable on Linux and Windows.
+Currently NanoboyAdvance is known to be compilable with Linux and Windows.
+You will require a C++17 capable C++ compiler.
+G++7 or newer is recommended.
-Use of a recent G++ compiler is recommmended.
-Other compilers *might* work but have not been tested so far.
+Other compilers may work, but are not tested as frequently.
-Your version of G++ should support C++17.
+Performance may vary with compilers other than G++.

 In order to compile NanoboyAdvance you will need a few dependencies:
 - CMake